isomerpages/moe-marisstellahigh/_our-next-chapter/Key Information (2027).md

 For example, both holding sites have a school field, an indoor sports hall, and sheltered courts.
 The staff room and library are centrally located and more convenient for students to meet teachers for consultation or to self-study.
-The holding site for the primary Marists have an auditorium and the classrooms are the holding site for the secondary Marists are 30% bigger.</p>
+The primary section’s holding site has an auditorium while the classrooms for secondary section’s holding site are 30% bigger.</p>
 <p></p>
 <p><strong>Q5&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; How will school leadership work across both sites?</strong>
 </p>